 You get to explore Atrani which is the smallest town in all of Italy along with its picturesque Piazzetta.
 And then you’ll be headed to Marmorata where you’ll discover a waterfall which flows into the sea.
 Thereafter, you get to see some quaint seaside villages of Minori that consist of colorful beach umbrellas as well as Italian men fishing off the pier.
 And finally, you will also get to experience the busy touristy town of Maiori.

 And most importantly, you get to swim under the waterfall of Marmorata and see the wonderful views of Ravello from the sea.

-You also get to see and visit the neighboring port such as Nerano and Praiano with a first-hand look of the beautiful Amalfi Coast.
+You also get to see and visit the neighboring port such as Nerano and Praiano with a first-hand look at the beautiful Amalfi Coast.

 Your captain will also be able to guide you through to Li Galli private islands.
 That’s where the Jet Setters prefer to indulge in a private hideaway vacation (perhaps you might meet someone there).
 You can also swim in there and bask in the Mediterranean sunshine.

 One of the best things about this excursion is that your captain is your local private boat tour guide.
 This means that he will be extremely knowledgeable about the history and all the things go on about the area.
 And most importantly he will be able to show you the true beauty of the Amalfi Coast without having to worry about wandering around yourselves and queuing up the long lines, and traffic.

 Your captain will also be able to recommend the best culinary restaurant paradise in Italy for lunch that is situated along the seaside.
 The seaside restaurants are easily accessible by boat and on foot.